takedakodai/WakeOnLanViaSlack/README.md

 You can creat a new app on [this integration page](https://api.slack.com/bot-users), and acquire Bot User OAuth Access Token to get authority for this program to work properly.
 The app is *bot* as OAuth scope.

+* NOTICE * You have to make an classic app to use rtm.connect of slackbot.
+[More Detail]( https://api.slack.com/authentication/oauth-v2)

 ### Install your app to slack

  Choose and install the bot to your workspace.